robertsdotpm/p2pd/docs/source/how.rst

 peer via an MQTT broker server.
 Such an approach is scalable and already has a wide variety of public infrastructure.

-You may be more familar with Bitcoin and how it initially used IRC to connect to its peer-to-peer network.
+You may be more familiar with Bitcoin and how it initially used IRC to connect to its peer-to-peer network.
 What Bitcoin was doing was using IRC as a 'pub-sub' system.
 Specific channels were marked topics to subscribe to.
 Then the rooms were joined and channel members served as public entry points